Making the Dough

 - Once the twists have completely cooled drizzle glaze over each cinnamon twist

-- Allow glaze to set completely.
+- Allow glaze to set completely before serving.

 Giant Cinnamon Twists